NOTICE OF PRIVACY PRACTICES

 Because you have entrusted our organization to protect your privacy, we want to provide you with a complete explanation of how your personal health information may be used and to whom it may be disclosed.
 We will explain the use and disclosure of your health information when needed for your treatment, payment for health care or other health care operations, and when required or allowed by law.
 We will also explain your rights to access and control how your personal health information is used.

 Personal health information is about you.
-It includes health information that identifies who you are and may include your contact information; your past, present or future health conditions; and the health care services that you receive.
+It includes health information that identifies who you are and may include your contact information; your past, present or future health conditions; and the health services you receive including medical, dental, mental health, substance use disorder, pharmacy, and other health services.
 It is important that you carefully review the information we are providing you.
 If you have any questions or if you prefer that we not use or disclose your personal health information in the manner that we describe, please contact the Health Services Administrator in your state:

 820 North Plankinton Avenue